 Teachers could take advantage of items in the news which look set to run for a number of days.

 At the moment of writing this post, a strong earthquake that hit Albania has been featured on world news websites for three days in a row.

 Taking this article about earthquakes as an example, there are plenty of words and phrases that I am sure would repeat themselves in other articles, on different news websites and on different days.
 For example:

 - survive / survivors

 Clearly, there’s a decent mix of vocabulary here.
 Some of it is related to earthquakes and the rescue process after an earthquake has occurred.
 Additionally, there are some general lexical chunks related to time and location, such as early hours and north-west (of).

-The student can also prepare a brief presentation on how the task went and an opinionated analysis of the news story.
-Ideally, the student should use as many of the new words and phrases as possible during the presentation.
+Students can also prepare a brief presentation on how the task went and an opinionated analysis of the news story.
+Ideally, students should use as many of the new words and phrases as possible during the presentation.

 When working in private language schools, teachers have little choice but to rush through coursebooks in order to prepare students for meaningless tests.
 As a result of this unfortunate state of affairs, most students will find that their language skills fossilize.
 They won’t become more competent speakers of a language.

-Teachers have to revisit texts and incorporate narrow reading into their lesson plans in order for students to commit new words and phrases to their long-term memory.
+Teachers must revisit texts and incorporate narrow reading into their lesson plans in order for students to commit new words and phrases to their long-term memory.